Global well-posedness for the cubic fractional NLS on the unit disk: Introduction

 \subsubsection{Discussion on the setting and the difficulties}

-\paragraph{$\bullet$ \it Compact manifold} We are interested in the bounded manifold in this paper, since compact domains usually allow weaker dispersion than Euclidean spaces do.
+\paragraph{$\bullet$ \it Compact manifold} Compact domains usually allow weaker dispersion than Euclidean spaces do.
 Mathematically we can observe this phenomenon (`loss of regularity') in the Strichartz estimates on the bounded manifolds.
-For example in \cite{bss} the loss of $\frac{1}{p}$ derivatives was established for the classical NLS posed on the compact Riemannian manifold $\Omega$ with boundary
+For example in \cite{bss}, the loss of $\frac{1}{p}$ derivatives was established for the classical NLS posed on the compact Riemannian manifold $\Omega$ with boundary

 for fixed finite $T$, $p > 2$, $q < \infty$ and $\frac{2}{p} + \frac{d}{q} = \frac{d}{2} $.
-We expect that a similar loss of regularity phenomenon happens for FNLS.
-To beat the weaker dispersion caused by the compact domain, we assume the radial symmetry on the initial data.
-Under this assumption, we can actually benefit a lot from the decay of the radial Laplace operator.
+We expect that a similar loss of regularity phenomenon happens in the FNLS setting.
+To beat the weaker dispersion caused by the compact domain, we assume the radial symmetry on the initial datum.
+Under this assumption, we can benefit a lot from the decay of the radial Laplace operator.
 More precisely, the radial eigenfunctions of the Laplace operator $-\Delta$ with Dirichlet boundary conditions behave like

-(where $r = \abs{x}$) and their associated eigenvalues are $z_n^2 \sim n^2$ (see Section \ref{ssec eigen} for more detailed discussion on $e_n$'s and $z_n$'s).
-Relying on the decay in $e_n$'s, we are able to derive a bilinear Strichartz estimate for a product of two solutions that are localized in high and low frequencies respectively.
-The benefit of the bilinear Strichartz estimate is that the 'loss of regularity' falls on the term with low frequency instead of on both terms (if naively splitting two functions in the bilinear estimate into two separate pieces then applying the Strichartz estimates), which is crucial to make up for the lack of dispersion.
+(where $r = \abs{x}$) and their associated eigenvalues are $z_n^2 \sim n^2$ (see Subsection \ref{ssec eigen} for more detailed discussion on $e_n$'s and $z_n$'s).
+Relying on the decay of $e_n$'s, we are able to derive a bilinear Strichartz estimate for a product of two functions that are localized in high and low frequencies respectively.
+The benefit of the bilinear Strichartz estimate is that the `loss of regularity' falls on the term with low frequency instead of on both terms (if naively splitting two functions in the bilinear form into two separate estimates then applying the Strichartz estimates), which is crucial to make up for the lack of dispersion.